Thursday, February 27, 2025

 So I chained-smoked and drank in an idiotic fashion

-to show myself, and others, that I was unafraid to die.
+to show myself and others that I was not afraid to die.

 wearing sombreros and chugging Tequila